by Catherine Watts

 It is very important for artists to have contracts.
 Contracts allow creative professionals to know what they will be doing.
 A written agreement will also help artists to protect their rights.
 If not careful, when an artist sells their work or signs with an art company, they may be selling the rights to their intellectual property.

-The clarity that a contract can provide will help an artist and all other related parties to both prevent and solve any problems that can and possibly will arise.
-A contract stands as the objective document to fall back on.
-If it is an option, an artist should have a contract drawn up by an attorney who understands the art industry and your specific interests.
+A clear contract agreement can provide help to both artist and related parties.
+Additionally, it also prevents and solves any problem that can possibly occur.
+Contract agreements stand as an objective document to fall back on.
+If it is an option, an artist should have a contract drawn up by an attorney who understands the art industry and interests.
 If hiring an attorney is not an option, there are plenty of templates that you can use.

 Contract Template Resources